foxBMS/foxBMS-documentation/doc/sphinx/gettingstarted/quickstart_HWspec.rst

 12     ISONOC_5_NEGATIVE
 ====   ====================    ============    ============

-The foxBMS Master Extension board features 6 isolated normally open contacts.
+The |BMS-Extension| features 6 isolated normally open contacts.
 The load current of each channel is limited by the optically isolated power switch AQV25G2S.
 The channels are not fused, however freewheeling diodes type GF1B are installed on board.

 ----------------------------------------------------
 Analog Inputs (X1701 on |BMS-Master|)